Nymmh/vrc-avatar-settings-manager/README.md

 ## License

 ASM is proprietary software with source available for reference.
 By using ASM, you agree to the [End-User License Agreement (EULA)](./README/terms.md).

+## Privacy

+ASM is committed to protecting your privacy.
+All avatar configurations, presets, and settings are stored locally on your computer.
+ASM does not collect, transmit, or share your personal data.
+The only external network request made is to check for software updates from the [official GitHub repo](https://github.com/Nymmh/vrc-avatar-settings-manager/).

+**Key Privacy Features:**

+- ✅ All data stored locally on your device
+- ✅ No external data transmission (except update checks)
+- ✅ No analytics or tracking
+- ✅ Complete user control over all data
+- ✅ No account creation or login required
+- ✅ Source code available for transparency

+For complete details, see our [Privacy Policy](./README/privacy-policy.md).

 ## For Avatar Creators